artpech23/sna-for-hse-master-students2025/docs/formalities.md

   Present your findings — for example, this could be in the form of a table with network values.
 However, it is important to also provide interpretations of these results, explaining what they mean in the context of your research.

 Don’t hesitate to explore and experiment with the tools, as the goal is to learn through hands-on experience.
 Feel free to change the structure (e.g., data collection and description, research questions, methodology/inspiration/etc., results) if you feel it does not align with the type of work you are doing.
 The project format is flexible to suit different research interests and approaches.

 In an ideal scenario, you should start thinking about your final project around the second meeting.
 Having ideas early will allow you to benefit more from class discussions and ask questions that specifically relate to your project.

 The main purpose of the exam is to assess whether you are familiar with the basic logic of network analysis and whether you can apply some of the methods covered in the course.
 While the quality of your analysis is important, the focus will also be on your effort, reflection, and interpretation.
 Even if your technical analysis is not perfect, what matters most is your understanding of the principles of network analysis and your ability to critically reflect on your process.
-Network analysis can be challenging, and working with real data often presents unexpected difficulties, so the evaluation will not be overly strict.
-The deadline for the exam report is <font color="red">19th December</font> (by the end of the day), which is one week after our final meeting.
+Network analysis can be challenging, and working with real data often presents unexpected difficulties, so the evaluation will not be overly strict. **The deadline for the exam report is 19th December (by the end of the day) for both groups.**

+**Important note:** last year some students decided to present their work during the last seminar, and I freed from writing this report (they got their exam marks for their in-class presentation).
+If there would be any volunteers, we can arrange similar activities during the final sessions this year.

 ## **Evaluation** {-}